 4

 Paint samples on your actual wall.
-View at different times of day.
+View at different times of day and under your installed bulb temperature (Kelvin) to catch metamerism early.

 5